jos-eph/origins/Readme.md

    file as described below.
 3) `./pullRelationships.py pageDict.json`

-A `pageDict.json` is included here, but if you want to generate a fresh one, run `./parseWiki.py` after step 1) on a Wiktionary articles dump  file as described below.

 ### What This Is And Why I Wrote It
 Chinese characters are a written "code" with graphical clues as to their meaning.
 I am a language hobbyist and started learning Mandarin on Duolingo, but found it difficult to read because of the sheer number of written symbols.